LinaHe888/Tutorial-15-Group-1/submission/task-5-report-and-presentation/ai-log/AI-Usage-Summary.md

 ## Tools Used

-- OpenAI Codex / ChatGPT: used for explanation, drafting, PoC narration, and workflow suggestions.
+- OpenAI Codex / ChatGPT: assisting with assignment guidance and conducting mock Q&A sessions.
 - JADX: used manually for APK decompilation and inspection of Java code.
 - Android Emulator: used manually to demonstrate application behaviour during PoC preparation.